KuNyaa/kunyaa.github.io/index.md

 ## Welcome to my homepage!

 Hi, there!
 Here is Ning Dai.
-I'm now an senior undergraduate student at Fudan University and also an undergraduate research assistant at FudanNLP Group (working with [Prof. Xipeng Qiu](https://xpqiu.github.io/en.html){:target="_blank"} and [Prof. Xuanjing Huang](https://scholar.google.com/citations?user=RGsMgZA4H78C&hl=en){:target="_blank"}).
+I'm now a senior undergraduate student in the Department of Computer Science at Fudan University and also an undergraduate research assistant at FudanNLP Group (working with [Prof. Xipeng Qiu](https://xpqiu.github.io/en.html){:target="_blank"} and [Prof. Xuanjing Huang](https://scholar.google.com/citations?user=RGsMgZA4H78C&hl=en){:target="_blank"}).